 - Smoking equipment, e.g. pipes should not be shared

-- When chasing, use foil provided by Needle Exchanges if possible.
-If not, use tinfoil.
-Do not use foil from sweet packaging as it is often covered with contaminants
+- When chasing, use foil provided from needle exchanges if possible.
+If not, use aluminium.
+Kitchen/cooking foil is often coated with vegetable oil which needs burnt off the surface.
+Do not use foil from sweet packaging as it is often covered with contaminants.

 - If you are smoking substances in cigarettes or joints – use unbleached card to make filters to avoid breathing in harmful substances from the card